 " I also prefer working with a kind of bonus set to price.
 Most people are very vulnerable for prices anyway.
 I would love to see a license for Catch and Release as the cheapest license.
 It works well I have seen it in other countries with great success.
 I fished the Secret River (another river we renamed in Norway) and fished it catch and release only for nearly 15 years.
 We never discovered any disadvantage of catch and release fishing in this particular river anyway! ”

 What should be your best advice for a fellow Glomma fly fisherman?

+" Also see this page on my website that will help you a lot too when you get in problems !
 Drinks are not necessary because the crystal clear water will supply you well.
 I just start walking sometimes even 2 or 3 kilometers before I go fishing.
 I just look around and watch out mainly for human tracks.
 I know most people don’t walk very far anyway.
 As soon as there are no human tracks anymore I start fishing.
 Those are the areas where you have the best changes for the bigger fish.
 Often I passed a few fishermen and ask how they are doing.
 They usually are enthusiastic about their catches so I just leave them stocking in their pools.
-They don’t know what other pools can bring up anyway.
+They don’t know what other pools can bring up anyway."

 Places where rivers run out of lakes are another hot spots.
 Sometimes the current is very smooth and even if you try hard it seems impossible to catch anything.
 At such a moment you surely should try small emergers or midge imitations. ”

 “ Leave it to people that know what they are doing but always work in slow steps!
 Try to invite people who have done similar projects in other rivers.
 Use their knowledge and experience.
 Organize and invite and listen to biologists as well. ”

 Is there something more you want to share ?